-1.1 Based on the audits performed in accordance with the revised plan, the Head of Internal Audit Shared Service has concluded that the internal control arrangements during 2020/21 effectively managed the principal risks in several areas, but not all, and can be reasonably relied upon to ensure that the Council's corporate objectives have been met in the main.
-However, risk remains present which could jeopardise this in the future regarding certain areas and emerging risks will need to be identified and managed.
-Close monitoring of deployed measures is set to continue but the need to reduce the overall risk and work towards a better and sustainable approach beyond 2020/21 will be critical to create better transparency, expectation and accountability.
-This will be necessary to ensure the District can continue to manage risk effectively and, ensure the development and deployment of a sound control environment where there is the potential for emerging risk.
+1.1 Based on the audits performed in accordance with the revised plan, the Head of Internal Audit Shared Service has concluded that the internal control arrangements during 2021/22 managed the principal risks in a number of areas, but not all, and can be reasonably relied upon to ensure that the Council's corporate objectives have been met in the main.
+Risk remains present which could jeopardise this in the future regarding certain key areas, e.g. finance, and emerging risks will need to be identified and managed.
+Close monitoring of deployed measures to mitigate risks in finance is set to continue but the need to reduce the overall risk and work towards a better and sustainable approach beyond 2021/22 will be critical to create better transparency, expectations and accountability.
+This will be necessary to ensure the Council can continue to manage risk effectively and, ensure the development and deployment of a sound control environment where there is the potential for emerging risk.
+The financial system implementation has introduced some risks into the financial areas of the Council which have been identified as part of the audit reviews e.g. a lack of budget monitoring, no reconciliations being undertaken and limited assurance reported against several review areas including Debtors and budget monitoring.
+Procurement also was reported with a limited assurance.
+The identified risks need to be mitigated as part of the action plans to be deployed to address the identified control, weaknesses.